streamr-dev/streamr-specs/PROTOCOL.md

  `streamId`   | `string`  | The stream for which a key is being delivered.
   `groupKeys`  | `array`   | Array of [GroupKeys](#groupkey).

-Examples of a `GroupKeyAnnounce` messages including the rest of the `Stream Layer` fields:
+Examples of a `GroupKeyAnnounce` messages including the rest of the `Stream Protocol` fields:

 ```
 [32, [...msgIdFields], [...msgRefFields], 30, 0, 1, "rsaPublicKey-of-recipient", "[\"streamId\", [\"newGroupKeyId\", \"RSA-encrypted-group-key-hex\"]]", null, 2, "0x29c057786Fa..."]